alfredkam/yakojs/doc.md

     'font-family': '"Lucida Grande", "Lucida Sans Unicode", Arial, Helvetica, sans-serif',
     stroke: false // it will disable the stroke from drawn
     line: true, // override to disable the line to be drawn
+    fill: true, // defaults is true, override to disable fill
+    // say if you want to only have scattered graph, you will set line & fill properties to false
     scattered: false // override to enable scattered
     // labels
     // for the graph to have labels, these properties must be included